18F/handbook/_pages/how-we-work/tools/slack.md

 This policy applies to all types of Slack communications: public channels, private groups, even direct messages. **Nothing is private.** We use the [Corporate Export](https://get.slack.help/hc/en-us/articles/204897248-Guide-to-Slack-import-and-export-tools) capability in Slack to get the data and filter using the [slack-export-handling](https://github.com/18F/slack-export-handling) tool.

 During regular operations, only the Slack Owners have access to the exports.
 There is no regular monitoring of these messages, but they have been reviewed in the past.
-Various legal actions (for example, a Freedom of Information Act (FOIA) request) or security operations approved by the Infrastructure Director have required others to view the exports.
+Various legal actions (for example, a Freedom of Information Act (FOIA) request) or security operations approved by the TTS Tech Portfolio Director have required others to view the exports.
 The team will continue to be notified at the earliest possible time that the exports have been accessed.
 Notifications of access may not be made in realtime.

 ## Exporting channel contents